DELHI, AGRA, JAIPUR, AND RANTHAMBORE NATIONAL PARK

 Agra, Uttar Pradesh 282001, India

-Your flights from the New York (JFK) to India and back are on Emirates Airlines based on the schedules below.
+Your flights from the New York (JFK) to India and back are on the following airlines based on the schedules below.
 We recommend that you arrive at the airport at least 3 ½ hours before the scheduled departure.
 Please make sure to allow sufficient time for clearing immigration and customs if you are planning a connecting fight.
 We recommend at least 3 ½ hours.
 Please note that flight schedules are subject to change without prior notice.

 ADVANCE SEAT ASSIGNMENT